How To Set Energy Alarms That Will Save You Thousands

 Give your alarm a name and select the metric of the meter you want to alarm (electricity, spend, carbon etc.).

 A single interval alarm is going to be the most useful for this exercise but Surple does support another type of energy alarm called an aggregate alarm.
-Read our documentation for more information about the differences between the two.

 On the next page, select the meter you’re interested in, leave the Day setting to Every Day and select Non-Operational hours from the dropdown.